WordlessMeteor/LoL-Dragon-Change/README.md

 						- Arena
 	- Customized Program 14 is used to **instantly enter a friend's party**.
 		- Usage limits are added. <b>Please don't abuse the program and edit the code at will.</b>
+	- Customized Program 15 is used to **let the users pick a same champion in a custom game**.
+This BUG has been fixed, so you may ignore this program.
+	- Customized Program 16 is used to **simulate the behaviors related with chat service**.
+		- Currently this program has the following features:
+			- Export friend data
+			- Manage friend groups
+			- Chat
+			- Export chat history
+			- Manage friend list
+			- Send lobby invitations
+			- Manage received invitations
+			- Spectate a game
+			- Manage team voice
+			- Manage block list
+				- Custom URF special mode is planted into this feature for manaegement of group members.
+This mode is hidden
 	- `清除临时文件.bat` is used to **remove temporary files generated by customized programs**.
 At present it can delete temporary files from customized programs 03, 05, 10 and 11.
 	- `召唤师信息文件格式转换.bat` is used to **rename the format of data files generated by Customized Program 05 into ".txt" or ".json"**.
 		- Renaming a number of data files may results in the slow performance of Explorer, so please think twice to use this program.